Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 - Owning your brand and showing why you're the right choice.

-The best real estate websites draw potential buyers and sellers back.
+The best real estate websites draw potential buyers and sellers back and generate organic traffic.

 2. Harness the power of social media

-Social media is vital for real estate agents.
+Social media content is vital for real estate agents.

 More properties are being sold on social media platforms than ever before.